Castlery sits in the mid-to-upper online sofa tier, with clean lines, modular options, and materials meant for daily use.

 -

-For low-back sofas, keep a small lumbar pillow nearby and grab it when your posture starts to drift.
+For low-back sofas, keep a small lumbar pillow nearby for longer sits.

 -

-Rotate favorite seats weekly to even out early break-in across cushions.
+Rotate favorite seats weekly to spread out early break-in across cushions.

 -

-Vacuum seams and under-cushion edges every two weeks—crumbs hide where fabric meets frame.
+Vacuum seams and under-cushion edges every couple of weeks—crumbs collect where fabric meets frame.

 -

-Blot spills first, then clean; rubbing early usually spreads the mess and pushes it deeper.
+Blot spills first, then clean; rubbing early usually spreads the mess.

 -

-If you run warm, choose breathable throws instead of heavy blankets that trap heat against upholstery.
+If you run warm, use lighter throws instead of heavy blankets that trap heat against upholstery.

 -

-For leather, wipe regularly with a clean, dry cloth so body oils don’t build a shiny patch.
+For leather, wipe regularly with a clean, dry cloth so body oils don’t build up.

 -

-When hosting, pre-stage a throw and one pillow per seat so guests settle faster.
+When hosting, set out a throw and one pillow per seat so guests settle in faster.

 -

-If your sofa encourages slouching, set your coffee table a bit farther away so you sit back instead of perching forward.
+If your sofa encourages slouching, move the coffee table a little farther away so you sit back instead of perching forward.

 FAQs